 Achensee in Tirol is one of 34 areas that make up Austria’s third-largest province, defined by the striking scenery and its status as a Mountain Lake of 50 Adventures.

-It’s no hidden secret, but Achensee’s terrain and adventure offering are the reason it’s one of the most popular areas of Tirol to visit and a prime place to start with your exploration of it.
+It’s no hidden secret, but Achensee’s terrain and adventure offerings are the reason it’s one of the most popular areas of Tirol to visit and a prime place to start with your exploration of it.